KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 ---

 Have you ever trained an ML model and wondered how to efficiently optimize its hyperparameters?
 Have you heard of AutoML and want to learn more?
+Then this seminar is for you!

 TL;DR
 ======